Miley Cyrus, George Clooney and Other Stars Join March for Our Lives Protests

 by Corinne Heller | Sat., Mar.
 24, 2018 9:56 AM

-Celebs such as Miley Cyrus, Demi Lovato, George Clooney and Amal Clooney, Lady Gaga, Padma Lakshmi and Charlize Theron joined hundreds of thousands of students and other people at March for Our Lives rallies on Saturday to demand an end to gun violence.
+Celebs such as Miley Cyrus, Demi Lovato, George Clooney and Amal Clooney, Kim Kardashian, Lady Gaga, Padma Lakshmi and Charlize Theron joined hundreds of thousands of students and other people at March for Our Lives rallies on Saturday to demand an end to gun violence.

 The nationwide protests are aimed at toughening gun laws to help stop school shootings and other massacres.
 Teens organized the rallies after the February 14 mass shooting at Marjory Stoneman Douglas High School in Florida that killed 17 students and staff members.